 Any charge that might, for cause, lead to dismissal, suspension, demotion in rank, or deprivation of pay is a matter of utmost gravity, not only for the complainant and the faculty member being charged, but also the the college, and the decision to press charges must be weighed with a careful regard for the academic freedom of all parties directly concerned.
 The Amherst College chapter of the American Association of University Professors may intervene in favor of the withdrawal of charges if it deems it likely that such proceedings might lead to an even greater impairment of academic freedom than the actions which led to the pressing of charges.

 b.
 Procedure.
-Proceedings seeking, for cause, the dismissal, suspension from service for a stated period, demotion in rank, or deprivation of pay of a faculty member who has tenure or whose term appointment has not expired shall be initiated and prosecuted by the dean of the faculty (or the president who shall assume the responsibilities of the dean as hereafter described if the dean is directly involved or incapacitated for any reason).
+Proceedings seeking, for cause, the dismissal, suspension from service for a stated period, demotion in rank, or deprivation of pay of a faculty member who has tenure or whose term appointment has not expired shall be initiated and prosecuted by the provost and dean of the faculty (or the president who shall assume the responsibilities of the provost and dean of the faculty as hereafter described if the provost and dean of the faculty is directly involved or incapacitated for any reason).

 3. Grievance Procedures for Members of the Faculty (Voted by the Faculty, October 1986)

-(1) Such procedure must be preceded by discussions between the faculty member and the dean looking toward a mutual settlement, and by an informal inquiry by the Committee on Adjudication which may, failing to effect an informal resolution, recommend whether in its opinion such a proceeding should go forward, without its opinion being binding upon the dean.
+(1) Such procedure must be preceded by discussions between the faculty member and the provost and dean of the faculty looking toward a mutual settlement, and by an informal inquiry by the Committee on Adjudication which may, failing to effect an informal resolution, recommend whether in its opinion such a proceeding should go forward, without its opinion being binding upon the provost and dean of the faculty.

-(2) The faculty member charged will be provided with a formal communication prepared by the dean setting forth the charges with reasonable particularity, and advising him or her of the rights enumerated below.
+(2) The faculty member charged will be provided with a formal communication prepared by the provost and dean of the faculty setting forth the charges with reasonable particularity, and advising him or her of the rights enumerated below.

 (3) Within fifteen days after the charges have been communicated to the faculty member charged, a Hearing Board shall be formed consisting of three faculty selected by the Committee of Six from among the faculty elected to the Committee on Adjudication; the Hearing Board will select its own chair.